-- Students must not bring large bags or backpacks to the courts.
+- Students should try to avoid bringing large bags or backpacks to the courts.

-- Other items that are not permitted in the court buildings include: metal or glass objects, aerosols, laptops and tablets.
+- Other items that are not permitted in the court buildings include: metal or glass objects and aerosols.

 - When entering or leaving a courtroom, visitors are expected to make a slight bow towards the judge, as a sign of respect.

 - Students must sit quietly while in the courtroom, and when moving about the buildings noise should be kept to a minimum.

 - No food or drink (including chewing gum) may be consumed in the courtrooms.